Scaling limits of random planar maps with a unique large face

-We have seen in Sections \ref{s:intro} and \ref{s:anotherb} that a random planar map in $\cM_n^*$ with Bolzmann weights \eqref{wm} corresponds to a random mobile $(\tau_n,\ell_n)$ (and a sign $\epsilon$ that we ignore here), and that $\tau_n$ corresponds by the bijection $\cG_n$ to a random tree $\tau_n'$ that has the distribution of a simply generated tree with $|\tau_n'|=n$ edges, defined by the weights $(w_i)_{i\ge0}$, c.f.\ \eqref{nu} (and note that $\deg(v)-1$ is the outdegree, i.e., the number of children of $v$, see \refS{s:bdg}).
+We have seen in Sections~\ref{s:intro} and \ref{s:anotherb} that a random planar map in $\cM_n^*$ with Bolzmann weights \eqref{wm} corresponds to a random mobile $(\tau_n,\ell_n)$ (and a sign $\varepsilon$ that we ignore here), and that $\tau_n$ corresponds by the bijection $\cG_n$ to a random tree $\tau_n'$ that has the distribution of a simply generated tree with $|\tau_n'|=n$ edges, defined by the weights $(w_i)_{i\ge0}$, cf. \eqref{nu} [and note that $\deg(v)-1$ is the outdegree, i.e., the number of children of $v$; see Section~\ref{s:bdg}].

 We consider first trees with unrestricted number of edges.
-We give a planar tree $\tau$ the weight
+We give a planar tree~$\tau$ the weight

 The generating function